tomsmalley/quickform/README.md

 It is important to emphasise that this type class encapsulates validation as a pure function, which can be called on *both* the server and the client.
-Additional serverside validation is done in the handler, after performing full form validation.
+Additional serverside validation should be done in the handler, after performing full form validation.

 Let's have a look at our example; first off, the unvalidated film field.
-The sub field in this case is `Field "film" TextField`, so the haskell type will just be `Text`.
+The sub field in this case is `Field "film" InputField`, so the haskell type will just be `Text`.
 Since it is unvalidated, we can always produce a `Film` value given a `Text` value.